c3lang/c3-web/docs/language-fundamentals/functions.md

 description: Functions
 ---

-C3 has both regular functions and mmethods.
+C3 has both regular functions and methods.
 Methods are functions namespaced using type names, and allow invocation using the dot syntax.

 ## Regular functions